Vegan Pantry Tomato Soup with Homemade Croutons comes together quickly thanks to pantry staples. Delicious, healthy comfort food!

 Here's how the Vegan Pantry Tomato Soup with Homemade Croutons comes together:

 You might have noticed that in the preparation collage above, I'm using a coarse-mesh colander rather than a strainer.

 If you choose that route, take proper precautions for working with hot liquids (e.g., avoid splashes, work in small batches, vent the blender to release steam, etc.).

 Making the croutons is a simple matter of thawing, cubing, tossing with olive oil and seasonings, and baking until golden.
-I prepare the croutons while the soup simmers.
+Or you can make them on your stovetop.